spicetify/docs/docs/development/api-wrapper/methods/panel.md

 // Ideally, you would want to memorize this component
-// to prevent unnecessary re-renders if you were to pass props const Panel = ({ panel }) => {
+// to prevent unnecessary re-renders if you were to pass props

+// Props will have a single `panel` property for the panel ID const Panel = ({ panel }) => {
     // For example, if you want to change the header title const [title, setTitle] = React.useState('Hello World');